cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 The `ctx` cli client implements a simple protocol on top of the above transport layers that can be implemented in other languages to provide a more streamlined access to the context.

-When the script plugin executes the script, it updates the script process with `CTX_SOCKET_URL` environment variable.
+When the script plugin executes the script, it updates the script process with the `CTX_SOCKET_URL` environment variable.

 * If a unix domain socket based proxy was started, its value will look like: `ipc:///tmp/ctx-f3j22f.socket`
 * If a tcp socket based proxy was started, its value will look like: `tcp://127.0.0.1:53213`
 * If an http socket based proxy was started, its value will look like: `http://localhost:35321`

 The first two are valid ZeroMQ socket urls and should be passed as is to the ZeroMQ client.
-The last one is the http endpoint that should be using when making REST calls.
+The last one is the http endpoint that should be used when making REST calls.

 If a ZeroMQ client is implemented, it should start a `request` based socket (as the proxy server starts the matching `response` socket)